rajeevphysics/Obsidian-MathMatter/README.md

-> ⚠️ This project is still in early development.
-> Contributions are welcome later — but the structure may still change often.
-> Latex images, files from the website & folder structure will be added to the github in the future.
-Star the repo to stay up to date.

 # 📘  Math & Matter

 Welcome!
-This is the public notes vault behind the [Math & Matter Website](https://mathandmatter.com), a solo project built to make math a physics topics easier to learn through:
+This is the contruibuting repo behind the [Math & Matter Website](https://mathandmatter.com), project built to make math a physics topics easier to learn through:

 - Conceptual breakdowns
 - Diagrams